On a Question of Gowers on Clique Differences: Introduction

 \section{Introduction}

-The polynomial density Hales-Jewett conjecture is one of the central remaining open questions in ergodic Ramsey theory, and is a common generalization of the Bergelson-Leibman theorem \cite{bl} and the density Hales-Jewett theorem \cite{fk}.
-One special case was proposed by Gowers as a potential polymath project \cite{gowers}.
+The polynomial density Hales–Jewett question is one of the central remaining open questions in ergodic Ramsey theory, and is a common generalization of the Bergelson–Leibman theorem~\cite{BL} and the density Hales–Jewett theorem~\cite{DHJ}.
+One special case was proposed by Gowers as a potential polymath project~\cite{GowersBlog}.